What Is a Title Insurance Policy?

 - Title searches start with the most recent deed, searching the grantee's name (the person now holding title) backwards in time, until the deed when the grantee acquired the property is located.

 - That grantor's name is then searched backwards in time in the grantee's book to find when the grantor acquired title as a grantee.

 - This process continues, and over time, the property description involves larger and larger parcels of land.

 Other Factors Affecting Title

 Deeds establish chain-of-title, but sometimes those chains are broken.
-In addition, title searchers also look for reconveyances (proof that the encumbrances are paid off), and they look for easements, rights-of-way, CC&Rs (covenants, conditions, and restrictions), and other issues that could affect the title to the property.
+In addition, title searchers also look for deeds of reconveyance (proof that the deed of trust has been paid in full), and they look for easements, rights-of-way, CC&Rs (covenants, conditions, and restrictions), and other issues that could affect the title to the property.
 Here are more records that are searched to piece title together:

 - Marriage records